Proxivirus/AutomatedMediaServer/README.md

     - I send system info, but it's not necessary
     - location services off
     - click done
 6. Software Updater pop-up will appear(you might need to give it a sec).
-Click install now
+Click **Install Now**
-7. After it finishes installing all the updates, it will ask for a restart.
-Press "restart now"
+7. After it finishes installing all the updates, the Software Updater icon on the left will get rid of the progress bar.
+Click the icon and press **Restart Now**
 8. Run ```sudo apt update && sudo apt upgrade``` in the terminal and accept
 9. Restart OS (not really necessary but makes my goofy Windows-user self feel better)